Buyers for Warren Old Town Theater lining up at the box office

 WICHITA, Kan.
-(KSNW) — A new business could soon be moving into the Warren Old Town Theater.
+(KSNW) – A new business could soon be moving into the Regal Warren Old Town.
 The property went on the market at the end of July.

 Occidental Management is the company in charge of the listing.
 They say it has gained interest from a variety of different businesses.